 The iPhone 7 Plus is great for taking pictures of family and friends.
 It’s great for any type of quick snap that you otherwise would have refrained from had a bigger camera been the only option.

 It’s even a respectable option for street photography, particularly if you come across an interesting situation or scene on the street at a time when you’ve left a bigger camera at home.

-I don’t think the image quality is good enough to justify going out solely for the purposes of street photography if you’ve got a better camera but there are plenty of good photographers out there who do just that and produce fantastic work with iPhones.
-But it’s no slouch by any means and a big advantage it has going for it is how inconspicuous it is.
+I don’t think the image quality is good enough to justify going out solely for the purposes of shooting street, especially considering your street photography camera settings are way more in your control when using a dedicated camera.
+If you’ve got a better camera with you then I say use that but there are plenty of good photographers out there who produce fantastic work with iPhones.
+The iPhone is no slouch by any means and a big advantage it has going for it is how inconspicuous it is.

 Big cameras can draw a lot of attention but with an iPhone you can shoot a bit more incognito.